AdneneBoumessouer/MVTec-Anomaly-Detection/readme.md

 # Anomaly Datection

-This project aims at developping a Deep Learning model using an unsupervided method to detect anomalies on images.
+This project aims at developping a Deep Learning model using an unsupervided method to detect surface anomalies on images.

 ## Dataset